Moment to See, Courage to Act

 Our next step is to get to know each other’s work better to encourage the kind of interdisciplinary exploration that will allow us to act on these challenges, whether individually, collaboratively with colleagues, or collectively as a University through the strategic planning process.

-In April 2021, Notre Dame faculty are invited to share their research, scholarship, or creative work with Provost Miranda and others (over Zoom) by giving a 3-minute “lightning talk.”
+In April and May 2021, Notre Dame faculty are invited to share their research, scholarship, or creative work with Provost Miranda and others (over Zoom) by giving a 3-minute “lightning talk.”

 A lightning talk session will feature multiple faculty each giving their own 3-minute presentation.
 Presenters are asked to highlight, in broad terms, three main points: